Butterbeer recipe and DIY Butterbeer mugs

 As fun as it was that day, it was also hot.
 VERY hot.
 One of our favorite things turned out to be the mugs of cold Butterbeer (a popular drink in the book) that could be had in souvenir mugs for a small fortune.
 But we paid that fortune, over and over again, just to get more of this delicious and refreshing drink.
 They did a fantastic job of coming up with a recipe that tastes just like you would imagine it would.
 Here’s a couple of pictures of the Butterbeer truck at the park.
 They served the drink two ways — frozen or regular — and despite the name, they were not beer at all, but a delicious, non-alcoholic drink with what we thought was a cream soda base.

 The mugs were really cute as well.
 We drank so much we had plenty to give away to friends and family and felt a little silly lugging around the giant bag of them.
-However, Scot said he much prefers drinking out of a glass than a plastic mug.
-He looked in the shops for a glass version of the Butterbeer mug but couldn’t find one.
+We looked in the shops for a glass version of the Butterbeer mug but couldn’t find one.
 This seems like a huge marketing oversight by Universal.
 Hmmm… perhaps I could make one to go with the Butterbeer recipe that I knew I just HAD to duplicate at home!

 - 1/2 cup heavy whipping cream*